-It is important to note that these immunopathological responses are not not limited to vaccines, and are instead mediated by viral exposures, as occurs in primary Dengue virus infection followed by second infection by a distinct Dengue serotype.
-One early report on SARS-CoV-2 suggests that neutralizing IgG antibodies for the SARS-CoV-2 receptor binding domain (RBD) do not exhibit such enhancement; and as mentioned above, some experts suggest that ADE is not a clear concern in the development of vaccines against this virus^{41,42}.
+It is important to note that these immunopathological responses are not not limited to vaccines, and instead are mediated by viral exposures, as occurs in primary Dengue virus infection followed by second infection by a distinct Dengue serotype.
+One early report on SARS-CoV-2 suggests that neutralizing IgG antibodies for the SARS-CoV-2 receptor binding domain (RBD) do not exhibit such enhancement; and as mentioned above; and some experts suggest that ADE is not a clear concern in the development of vaccines against this virus41,42.
 However, others are less confident that SARS-CoV-2 vaccine-induced ADE or other VED will not occur, and we take seriously even a low risk.
-We review possible mechanisms of VED in precedent cases that might contribute to VED immunopathology in response to vaccination against SARS-CoV-2, along with the mitigation strategies we have used to address each of these in our vaccine designs.
+We review possible mechanisms of VED in precedent cases that might contribute to VED immunopathology in response to vaccination against SARS-CoV-2, along with some of the mitigation strategies we have used to address each of these in our vaccine designs.

 - 1. Th2 and and/or Th17 immune hyperpolarization, possibly accompanied by an attenuated Th1 response have been proposed to be leading risk factors for VED.
 It has been suggested that use of alum as an adjuvant creates such a Th2 bias and inhibition of Th1, while the use of other adjuvants, such as chitosan and toll-like receptor (TLR) agonists shift the balance in favor of Th1. - a.
 In many published studies of chitosan, our chosen delivery and adjuvant vehicle, intranasal delivery elicits a balanced Th1/Th2 immune response. - b.
 TLR agonists have been used together with chitosan, including in intranasal formulations to further enhance the Th1 response.
-In order to simplify vaccine production and to create a higher margin of short-term safety, we have not included additional adjuvants in our designs; however, the inclusion of such secondary adjuvants is relatively straightforward.
+In order to simplify vaccine production and to create a higher margin of short-term safety, we have not included additional adjuvants in our designs; however, the inclusion of such secondary adjuvants is relatively straightforward, and might be used to further increase the Th1:Th2 ratio.